Caryndcarter/secondOpinion/README.md

 * [Paul Sulikowski](https://github.com/psulikow)

 ### Objective
-Second Opinion was developed, by 5 developers, to assists patients who desire additional advice on a sudden diagnosis and have been given a risky or intense treatment recommendations.
+Second Opinion was developed by our team to assist patients who are seeking additional advice on a sudden diagnosis and have been given a risky or intense treatment recommendations.

 ### Technology Used
 * [NodeJS](https://nodejs.org/en/), [Express](https://expressjs.com/)